jakobringler/blog/content/notes/PCA Dejitter.md

 ![[notes/images/pca_dejitter_weights.png]]

-We now multiply those weights with a number, so that the higher order components get less or no influence.
+We now multiply those weights with a number, so that the higher order components have less or no influence.

 // point wrangle "weightdecay"